 Magneto-Optical and THz Spectroscopy

-The aim of this research group led by Petr Neugebauer is to establish the first modern THz magneto-optical spectroscopy group in central Europe, with focus both on method development and on applications in material- and bio-sciences.
-Possibilities to perform experiments on a variety of samples ranging from biomolecules, over coordinated metal centers to magnetic and solid-state materials, in a very broad spectral range from GHz frequencies to UV-VIS range, at cryogenic temperatures (1.8 K – 320 K) and high magnetic fields (16 T), make the group very attractive to many scientists worldwide.
-In the frequency range from 100 to 1000 GHz we are designing and developing worldwide first broadband THz (High Field Electron Spin Resonance) spectrometer capable to capture spin dynamics (supported by Horizon 2020 Excellent Science, ERC Starting Grant, 714850 THz-FRaScan-ESR, THz Frequency Rapid Scan Electron Spin Resonance, with budget 2 MEUR) as well as developing unique Electron Paramagnetic Resonance Microscope (supported by Horizon 2020 Novel ideas for radically new technologies, FET-Open, 767227 PETER, Plasmon-Enhanced Terahertz Electron Paramagnetic Resonance, with budget 2.9 MEUR).
-The group holds the philosophy of the Central European Institute of Technology (CEITEC) – open access to its infrastructures.
-We will fill the gap and cover science which is not yet developed in central Europe.
-We take advantage of Brno as an innovative city and involve high-tech industry as well as many departments and faculties from its both two major universities (Brno University of Technology – BUT and Masaryk University – MU), such as the Faculty of Mechanical Engineering, the Faculty of Electrical Engineering and Communication, the Faculty of Science at MU, Josef Dadok National NMR, etc. We have already established collaboration with many of these departments in past years, also with support from DAAD-MSMT travel grant project.
-Furthermore, the group is strongly involved in the education of undergraduate and graduate students providing the Brno region with well-educated, skilled and motivated people, experienced in working in international teams.
+The MOTeS research group led by Petr Neugebauer established the first modern THz magneto-optical spectroscopy group in central Europe, focusing on method development and applications in material sciences and biosciences.
+Possibilities to perform experiments on a variety of samples ranging from biomolecules over coordinated metal centers to magnetic and solid-state materials, in a vast spectral range from GHz frequencies to UV-VIS range, at cryogenic temperatures (1.8 K – 320 K) and high magnetic fields (16 T), make the group very attractive to many scientists worldwide.
+In the frequency range from 100 to 1000 GHz, we designed and are still developing the worldwide first broadband THz (High Field Electron Spin Resonance) spectrometer capable of capturing spin dynamics (supported by Horizon 2020 Excellent Science, ERC Starting Grant, 714850 THz-FRaScan-ESR, THz Frequency Rapid Scan Electron Spin Resonance).
+We were also involved in the development of a unique Electron Paramagnetic Resonance Microscope (supported by Horizon 2020 Novel ideas for radically new technologies, FET-Open, 767227 PETER, Plasmon-Enhanced Terahertz Electron Paramagnetic Resonance).
+Furthermore, since 2020, our international team has been implementing the Rapid Scan method into the NMR systems under GAČR EXPRO project (21-20716X).
+The group holds the Central European Institute of Technology's (CEITEC) philosophy – open access to its infrastructures.
+We try to fill the gap and cover scientific areas not yet developed in Central Europe.
+We take advantage of Brno as an innovative city and involve high-tech industry as well as many departments and faculties from its both two major universities (Brno University of Technology – BUT and Masaryk University – MU), such as the Faculty of Mechanical Engineering and the Faculty of Electrical Engineering and Communication at BUT, the Faculty of Science at MU, Josef Dadok National NMR Centre, Institute of Scientific Instruments of the Czech Academy of Science etc. Furthermore, the group is strongly involved in the education of undergraduate and graduate students providing the Brno region with well-educated, skilled, and motivated people experienced in working in international teams.

 Content of Research